G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

 \subsection{Ablation Studies}

-\textbf{Module ablation.} We conduct ablation studies to validate the contribution of each component (\cref{tab:5}).
-Both boundary guidance and appearance distillation independently improve mIoU, with their combination achieving the highest gain.
-This confirms that boundary and appearance cues from 3D Gaussians provide complementary benefits.
-Each component alone produces competitive results, and combining them yields the most reliable segmentation by reducing boundary leakage and false merges.

 \textbf{Results on Additional Benchmarks.} To further validate G2P's effectiveness, we evaluate on the ScanNet++~\cite{scannetpp} and Matterport3D~\cite{matterport3d} validation sets.
-As shown in \cref{tab:6}, G2P generalizes well across datasets, achieving 48.7 and 55.9 mIoU on ScanNet++ and Matterport3D, outperforming PT v3 by +0.8 and +0.4.
+As shown in \cref{tab:6}, G2P generalizes well across datasets, achieving 48.7 and 55.9 mIoU on ScanNet++ and Matterport3D.
+Qualitative comparisons on these datasets are provided in the Supplementary (Sec.
+D).

+\textbf{Module Ablation.} We conduct ablation studies to validate the contribution of each component (\cref{tab:7}).
+Both boundary guidance and GS-attribute distillation independently improve mIoU, with their combination achieving the highest gain.
+These results suggest that boundary guidance and GS-attribute distillation provide complementary benefits.
+Each component alone produces competitive results, and combining them yields reliable segmentation by reducing boundary leakage and false merges.

+\textbf{Ablations on Boundary Pseudo-label Generation.} \cref{tab:8} compares different boundary pseudo-label formulations.
+The semantic-based variant ($\mathcal{B}_{\text{sem}}$), commonly adopted in prior work~\cite{bpnet,bfanet}, provides the baseline boundary supervision.
+The scale-based version ($\mathcal{B}_{\text{scale}}$) shows comparable performance to the semantic-based approach.
+The combined formulation ($\mathcal{B} = \mathcal{B}_{\text{sem}} \cup \mathcal{B}_{\text{scale}}$) yields the highest mIoU among the tested configurations.
+Variations in the semantic radius $r^s$ indicate modest sensitivity.

-\textbf{Appearance transfer.} \cref{tab:7} evaluates strategies for leveraging Gaussian appearance features.
+\textbf{Ablation on Gaussian Attribute Learning.} \cref{tab:9} evaluates strategies for leveraging GS-derived attributes.
 Using raw Gaussian coordinates proves unreliable for point-level segmentation (73.1 mIoU).
-In contrast, \textit{Points with Opacity} improves performance to 77.3 mIoU, demonstrating that Gaussian appearance carries useful cues for segmentation.
-Our distilled variant reaches the highest mIoU of 77.8 and removes the need for Gaussian features at inference, in contrast to \textit{Points with Opacity} method.
+In contrast, \textit{Augmented points} improves performance to 77.3 mIoU, demonstrating that aggregated Gaussian opacity provides complementary cues.
+Notably, directly fine-tuning the appearance encoder with these opacity cues yields only 74.9–75.0 mIoU, indicating that distillation is a more effective mechanism for transferring GS-guided representations to a point-only backbone.
+Our distilled variant reaches the highest mIoU of 77.8 and removes the need for Gaussian features at inference.